Zapier allows you to integrate a range of different web applications by performing actions in one app when a specific event occurs in another.

-Within Teamwork Projects, you can create project items using triggers created with the Zapier integration.
+Within Zapier, you can create project items on your Teamwork.com site using triggers.

 By creating zaps, when a trigger happens in one app, Zapier will automatically perform the actions specified in the other app to automate your workflow.

-You will first need to connect your Projects and Zapier accounts.
+You will first need to connect your Teamwork.com and Zapier accounts.

 Creating the trigger